felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 # Set serial to UART1 using the same pins as UART0 to communicate via USB
 uart = UART(1, 115200, tx=1, rx=3)
 ```

+This guarantees that the serial port will only be changed after user confirmation, and the code can still be stopped using Thonny before the button is pressed.
+After the button is pressed, the serial port is changed to UART1 and Thonny will no longer be able to communicate with the ESP32 (until it is reset).

 Note that the baudrate needs to be the same as in the code running in Webots (in this case, 115200 bps).
 The parameters `tx` and `rx` indicate the ESP32 pins that will be connected to the UART.